lumeland/lume.land/plugins/relations.md

 - `pluralRelationKey`: The key name use to store the relation if it's a multiple relation (for example `articles` instead of `article`).
 - `idKey`: The key name used to identify the entity (by default is `id`).
+- `filter`: A custom function to filter the related elements.
+It's useful when combined with the [multilanguage plugin](./multilanguage.md), to relate only elements not only with the same `id` but also the same language.

 Let's see an example: